-I've used mine to wrap around my cold hands, put on top of my sit pad for extra insulation, and wrap up delicate animal skulls I chance upon in my wanderings (maybe TMI?).
+I've used mine to wrap around my cold hands, put on top of my sit pad for extra insulation, mop sweat from my brow, and wrap up delicate animal skulls I chance upon in my wanderings (maybe TMI?).

 If your dayhiker is a birder or wildlife observer, these binoculars are a great present.

 |Nocs Provisions Honor Native Land Binocular Bundle | REI Co-op||